Getting Started with MCXW23-EVK

 4.3 Use MCUXpresso Config Tools

-1. We’ll use MCUXpresso Config tools to edit the pin configuration for this project, in th "Pins" view deselect “Show dedicated pins” and “Show no routed pins” checkboxes to see only the routed pins.
-Routed pins have a check in a green box next to the pin name.
-The functions selected for each routed pin are highlighted in green
+1. You will use MCUXpresso Config tools to edit the pin configuration for this project, so in the "Pins" view, deselect “Show dedicated pins” and “Show no routed pins” checkboxes to see only the routed pins (routed pins will have a check in a green box next to the pin name and the functions selected for each routed pin are highlighted in green)

 2. Use MCUXpresso Config tools - fig 1

-3. In the current configuration, PIO0_19 is routed as the output of the GPIO to toggle the LED.
-Let’s add the pin configuration to enable the SW4 button
+3. In the current configuration, PIO0_19 is routed as the output of the GPIO to toggle the LED, and here you will add the pin configuration to enable the SW4 button

-4. Select “Show no routed pins” to see the other options.
-To enable the SW4 button, search for PIO0_18 and click the checkbox under the PIN column to enable it
+4. Select “Show no routed pins” to see the other options, then enable the SW4 button by searching for PIO0_18 by clicking the checkbox under the PIN column

 5. Use MCUXpresso Config tools - fig 2